dataesr/bso-publications/doc/bso.md

 The clinical trials are research conducted on human beings, involving an intervention other than their usual care (delivery of a drug, use of a medical device, surgical act, etc.) in order to develop biological or medical knowledge.
 The lead sponsor of a clinical trial, who initiates, finances and supervises its conduct, may be a public or private organization: a health institution, a research organization, a pharmaceutical company, a medical device manufacturer, etc. The Open Science Barometer takes into account French clinical trials, i.e. those in which at least one of the participating institutions is located in France.

 The registration of clinical trials and their results in public databases contributes to greater transparency in medical research.
 It allows a rapid circulation of results, even when these have been unsuccessful and are not the subject of a scientific publication.
 It avoids the duplication of trials, verifies the methodology used and increases the confidence of the patients involved.
 It also attests to the proper use of funds allocated to medical research.
 The World Medical Association's Declaration of Helsinki, which defines the ethical principles applicable to medical research involving human subjects, establishes since 2008 that all clinical trials should be registered in a public database before the first patient is enrolled and that the results should be made public.
 These principles have also been affirmed since 2006 by the World Health Organization.
 Registries exist to carry out these registrations: ClinicalTrials.gov, an American registry that lists many studies conducted outside the United States, and the EU Clinical Trials Register in the European Union.
 Other registries exist but are not taken into account here because of their much lower use.
 In EU countries, the reporting of the results of clinical trials involving drugs within 12 months of their completion was made mandatory by a 2014 regulation, which came into force on January 31, 2022, the date the Clinical Trials Information System (CTIS) became operational.
 This requirement does not apply to non-drug clinical trials.
-The analyses presented do not take into account clinical trials that are not registered in a public registry, the number of which is not known.
+The analyzes presented do not take into account clinical trials that are not registered in a public registry, the number of which is not known.
 The registration of clinical trials in a public registry should not be confused with prior declarations made to the competent authorities, such as ethics committees, to obtain authorizations to conduct these trials.
 These are not public.

 The next figure represents, for all clinical trials conducted in France that have been registered and reported as completed in a public registry since 2010, those for which results have been communicated in this same registry.
 This communication can take the form of a compilation of the results obtained (we speak of "posted" results), a scientific publication (we speak of "published" results) or both.
 We do not introduce any hierarchy between posted results and published results.
 In both cases, it is a communication of results.
 The graph distinguishes between clinical trials whose sponsor is an industrial company (industrial sponsor) and those whose sponsor is a public research institution (academic sponsor).
 The graph does not take into account clinical trials that are not registered in a public registry.